wizards-of-lua/wizards-of-lua/docs/_examples/vertical-rails.md

   sleep(1);
 end
 ```
-When activated this spell loops forever or until you break it, of course.
+When activated this spell loops until you manually break it.

 ## Credits
 This spell was created by Adrodoc55.
 Many thanks for that!